arkig/spark-ec2/README.md

 Build the image according to `./packer/README.MD`

-Pass the new image id to the modified `spark_ec2.py` using the `--ami` argument.
+Pass the new image id to the modified (see above) `spark_ec2.py` using the `--ami` argument.

 ## Details

 This assumes you are familiar with how [spark-ec2](https://github.com/mesos/spark-ec2) works.

-Notes:

-* The modules' `init.sh` scripts can be run as part of the image build.
+* The modules' optional `init.sh` scripts can be run as part of the image build.
 They are always run at cluster deploy time.
 They will the situation and act appropriately.
+This is the mechanism that allows you to decide what you want on the AMI vs what is installed at deployment time.
+* The modules' optional `setup.sh` scripts generally start services and do anything that cannot be done at image build time.
+* The modules' optional `test.sh` scripts are run after all the setup is complete.
+They allow you to perform simple tests/checks.